Automattic/eslines/README.md

 	eslint -f json . | eslines

+The resulting report will transform any ESLint `error` into a `warning` if it is reported in lines not modified within the current branch.
+The `no-unused-vars` rule won't be downgraded, though - this is one case where changing one line can cause a linting error in a different one so we recommend preventing it from downgrading.

+If you rather use node-like pipes, check the [eslint-eslines](https://github.com/Automattic/eslint-eslines) utility.

 ## Config file

 `eslines` reads its configuration from a file named `.eslines.json` placed in the root of your git repository.
-Out of the box, it comes with three ways of post-processing an ESLint report - we call them *processors*.
+Out of the box, it comes with three ways of post-processing an ESLint report - we call them *processors*: `downgrade-unmodified-lines`, `filter-parsing-errors`, `enforce`.

-* `downgrade-unmodified-lines` will transform ESLint `errors` into `warnings` if they are reported in lines not modified within the current branch.
-It is possible to prevent some rules from being downgraded.
-We recommend doing this for the `no-unused-vars` rule because this is one case where changing one line can cause a linting error in another.
-* `parsing-errors` takes the ESLint report and outputs a new one containing only `Parsing Errors`.
-* `enforce` will transform `warnings` into `errors` for a subset of rules.

-For example:
+Example config:

 	{
 		"branches": {
 			"default": ["downgrade-unmodified-lines", "enforce"],
-			"master": ["parsing-errors"],
+			"master": ["filter-parsing-errors"],
-			"my/topic-branch": ["parsing-errors"]
+			"my/topic-branch": ["filter-parsing-errors"]
 		},
 		"processors": {
 			"downgrade-unmodified-lines": {